Siege of Cusco: Aftermath

-After 10 months of vicious fighting in Cusco, with low morale playing a factor, Manco Inca decided to raise the siege at Cusco and withdraw to Ollantaytambo and then Vilcabamba, where he established the small Neo-Inca State.
-It is suggested by some that by this action he threw away his only real chance to rebuff the Spaniards from the lands of the Inca Empire, but it was probably the only realistic choice he had considering the arrival of Spanish reinforcements from Chile led by Diego de Almagro.
-Upon facing victory and the availability of expanding his own reign into Peru, Almagro seized the city once having achieved victory for Spain and had Hernando and Gonzalo Pizzaro imprisoned.
-Gonzalo escaped, to later face Almagro in a personal triumph at the Battle of Las Salinas.
+After 10 months of vicious fighting in Cusco, with low morale playing a factor, Manco Inca decided to lift the siege of Cusco and withdraw to Ollantaytambo and then Vilcabamba, where he established the small Neo-Inca State.
+It is suggested by some that by this action he threw away his only real chance to expel the Spaniards from the lands of the Inca Empire, but it was probably the only realistic choice he had considering the arrival of Spanish reinforcements from Chile led by Diego de Almagro.
+Recognizing the opportunity of expanding his own reign into Peru, Almagro seized the city after achieving victory for Spain and had Hernando and Gonzalo Pizarro imprisoned.
+Gonzalo then escaped, to later defeat Almagro at the Battle of Las Salinas.